 Due to the strange patterns on the equally strange cubes that hang from the arch inside of the chapel, many investigators have suggested the art of Cymatics as being the key to unlocking any portals that may exist.
 Cymatics involves powder on a metal sheet, that will arrange itself into a shape or symbol once a frequency causes the plate to vibrate.
 When the frequency changes, so will the resulting symbol.

-Check out the videos below.
-The first is a brief video on Cymatics.
-The second is a more in-depth look at just some of the conspiracies that surround Rosslyn Chapel.
+The first video below looks at Cymatics.
+The second looks some of the conspiracies that surround Rosslyn Chapel.

 Signs Of Advanced Knowledge In The Stonework?